kunzjacq/ldpc_decoder/README.md

   * `-p 4`: ask to decode n = 2<sup>8</sup> = 256 frames in parallel on the GPU.
 This number may be lowered by the decoder as it is limited by the available memory on the GPU.
   * `-m 2`: use a loading factor of 2, i.e. generate 2×n = 512 frames.
 Frames are processed in order starting with the first n ones and new frames are sent to the GPU when previous frames have been error-corrected.
 Higher loading factors ensure the GPU is kept busy during a larger fraction of the test and results in better overall throughput.
   * `-e 15`: consider frames with less than 15 errors as corrected when computing final Frame Error Rate statistics.
   * `-i 120`: run at most 120 iterations of the decoding algorithm per frame.
 Frames that are not fully error-corrected after this amount of iterations will be retired from the GPU anyway.
+Without this option, the default value for this parameter is 100.

 The full list of options can be obtained with `ldpc_decoder_gpu.exe -h`.